- When trying to install the AMD driver on Windows 10 you might sometimes get a Detection error.

 - When prompted by the AMD Catalyst Install Manager – InstallShield Wizard, select Express Uninstall ALL ATI Software.

-- Click, OK to allow the AMD Catalyst Install Manager – InstallShield Wizard to remove ALL AMD driver and application components.
+- Click, OK to allow the tool to remove all AMD drivers and application components.

 - Click, Yes when prompted to restart the system and complete the uninstall process.